CityIsBetter/Traffic-Light-Detection-YOLOv8/README.md

 - **Overall Metrics:** <img src="train-metrics/results.png" alt="Overall Metrics" />

-For more detailed information on final accuracy levels and performance metrics, please refer to the [Performance Evaluation](./performance-insights) and [Train Metrics](./train-metrics) files.
+For more detailed information on final accuracy levels and performance metrics, please refer to the [Performance Evaluation](./performance-insights) and [Train Metrics](./train-metrics) given files.

 ---